Attrition Vs. Turnover: Key Differences You Need to Know

 Step 2: Find Your Turnover Rate

-Next, you need to find out your turnover rate.
-You do this by dividing the number of employees who left your company within the period by your average number of employees – then multiplying by 100.
+Next, you need to calculate your turnover rate.
+Divide the number of employees who left your company within the period by your average number of employees—then multiply that number by 100.

 For example: Let’s say 10 employees left your business between January 1 and July 1.
 Your calculation would be: